 Each main BIOS menu option is described in this manual.
 The Main BIOS setup menu screen has two main frames.
 The left frame displays all the options that can be configured.
 Grayed-out options cannot be configured.
 Options in blue can be configured by the user.
 The right frame displays the key legend.
-Above the key legend is an area reserved for a text message.
+Above the key legend is an area reserved for informational text.
 When an option is selected in the left frame, it is highlighted in white.
-Often a text message will accompany it.
+Often, informational text about the option will display on the right.

-Note: The AMI BIOS has default text messages built in.
-The manufacturer retains the option to include, omit, or change any of these text messages.
+Note: The AMI BIOS has default informational messages built in.
+The manufacturer retains the option to include, omit, or change any of these messages.